yhs666/mc-docs.zh-cn/articles/storage/files/storage-dotnet-how-to-use-files.md

     // Create a new CloudFile object from the SAS, and write some text to the file.
     CloudFile fileSas = new CloudFile(fileSasUri);
-    fileSas.UploadText("This write operation is authenticated via SAS.");
+    fileSas.UploadText("This write operation is authorized via SAS.");
     Console.WriteLine(fileSas.DownloadText());
 }
 ```